Geet298/Insurance-Project-Data-Visualization-/README.md

 0 (southwest), 1(southeast), 2 (northwest), 3 (northeast)
 • charges: individual medical costs billed by health insurance

-To complete the assignment, you have performed the following steps:
+To complete the assignment, I have performed the following steps:

 1. BMI Impact on Medical Costs:
    - Plotted a scatter plot with BMI on the x-axis and medical costs on the y-axis.